whamtet/Excel-REPL/readme.md

 ##NREPL

 Excel REPL uses ClojureCLR which has less support than the main JVM implementation.
 You may wish to connect to an external Clojure repl.
-Both HTTP and TCP are supported.
+Both HTTP and TCP connections are supported.

 ```clojure
 (require '[clojure.tools.nrepl :as nrepl])